lumina-gov/laws/in_force/acts/economy.md

 ##### Paragraph 9: Ministry of Planning
 There shall exist a Ministry of Planning, a subministry of the Ministry of the Economy, which shall serve as the independent council that shall create, implement, and coordinate Economic and Settlement Plans for Lumina, divided into 1 year and 5 year periods.
 They shall coordinate and make recommendations to the Ministry of the Economy and Assembly for funds for State-Owned Enterprises and Ministries and make recommendations to cooperative and private enterprises to fit within the Economic and Settlement Plans.

+##### Paragraph 10: Ministry of Worker Cooperatives
+There shall exist a Ministry of Worker Cooperatives, a subministry of the Ministry of the Economy, which shall serve as the body responsible for supporting the creation and financing of worker cooperatives in the industries required by law.

 #### Segment 2: Purpose
 The purpose of the Ministry of the Economy is to